 3) Comparison of the obligation to Mary who He reconciles to God

-These are all relate to Christ as the Redeemer of all who has paid a price for all of us to liberate us from the stain and power of sin.
+These are all relate to Christ as the Redeemer of all who has paid a price on the cross for all of us to liberate us from the stain and power of sin over us.
 The most perfect mediator (God in Christ) has the most perfect potential to be mediator between God and humanity.
-Because this is so, He could have acted most perfectly towards Mary in a most special way to reconcile her before He reconciles others on account of what she would be and do.
-If Christ has most perfectly reconciled us, He merited to take away Mary’s guilt even more so and did so first.
+He could have acted most perfectly towards Mary in a most special way to reconcile her before He reconciles others on account of what she would be and do.
+If Christ has most perfectly reconciled us, He merited to take away Mary’s guilt even more so and therefore did so first.

 Scotus counters arguments that natural birth implies Mary’s sinful nature in conception and says this is not conclusive for Mary.
-As in another place Scotus says we are not sinners because we have inherited it.
+In another place Scotus says we are not sinners because we have inherited it.
 We are sinners because we do not control our own tendencies and actions.
-There would of course be a question here of our behaviour (good or bad) having some genetic component from our evolution.
+There would of course be a question here of some of our behaviour (good or bad) having some genetic component from our evolution.
 Psychologists and others could argue over that matter of inheritance and degrees of freedom of will.
-How much Mary would have been subject to sinfulness from her genetic inheritance is not something we can fully answer, but Scotus wants to make the case that any inherited effects she may have had to not count in the matter of God’s grace to her.
+How much Mary would have been subject to sinfulness from her genetic inheritance is not something we can fully answer, but Scotus wants to make the case that any inherited effects she may have had do not count in the matter of God’s grace to her.
 God could remove any sin and sinful tendencies from her, if He wanted to.
-In the very first instance of her conception, God could have poured His grace into Mary and what He could do He did.
+In the very first instance of her conception, God could have poured His grace (both forgiveness and divine assistance) into Mary and what God could do He did do, because it is the most perfect and right to do it if it can be done.
 This grace of deliverance and cleansing from sin first shown to Mary is what others recieve in baptism.

-In summary, Scotus wants to make a special argument that Mary received a special grace, from Christ given to her by virtue of being His mother.
-It is a special grace from Him that is done to her on account of what He would do.
+In summary, Scotus wants to make a special argument that Mary received a special grace, from Christ given to her by virtue her vocation to be His mother.
+It is a special grace from Him that is done to her on account of what He would do in His earthly existence.
 It shows a special divine and undeserved love that extends backwards in time to her that prevented her being a sinner and inheriting or contracting sin from either her parents or by the fact she is a daughter of Adam and would have been a sinner unless prevented by God.

 There are many things that need to be considered about the life and spiritual status of Mary, the mother of Jesus.
-There is such a long devotional history to consider in Catholic and Orthodox theology and this is just a small part of it.
-It may be something to which I need to return to consider other aspects of traditions related to her.
+There is such a long devotional history to consider in Catholic and Orthodox theology and I will return to other parts of of the traditions later.

-Despite my initial comments on the matter of the “Immaculate Conception” that for me Mary must be a normal girl, prone to sin and failure as all people are, I find the comments of Scotus on Christ’s merits stretching back to her in time, giving her some special grace and favour an interesting thought.
-It is special in that it includes the idea of a special and first shown grace to her that works backwards in time as well as forwards after the historical situations of His life and death and resurrection.
+Despite my initial comments on the matter of the “Immaculate Conception” that for me Mary must be a normal girl, prone to sin and failure as all people are, I find the comments of Scotus on Christ’s merits stretching back to her in time, giving her some special grace and favour a reasonable and profound argument.
+It is special in that it includes the idea of a special and first shown grace to her, that we will also recieve, that works backwards in time as well as forwards after the historical situations of His life and death and resurrection.

-Was Mary really so “justified” and sanctified before her birth?
-Was she really such holy and sinless person?
-Maybe we cannot be certain of the case.
-But the very idea of a first and special justification by grace from the Merits of Christ open up many avenues of thought about the extent of the grace of God before the incarnation and its backward and forward scope to other people quite apart from Mary herself.
-We may need also to consider more about what the meaning of “Grace” is.
-Is it just some unmerited favour in God’s sight or is it also related to an inner power at work that leads the person to more readily choosing the good and avoiding further sin?
+The very idea of a first and special justification by grace from the Merits of Christ open up many avenues of thought about the extent of the grace of God before the incarnation and its backward and forward scope to other people quite apart from Mary herself.